-5 Best Free VPNs for Torrenting and P2P — Updated in 2022
+5 Best Free VPNs for Torrenting and P2P in 2023 — Fast & Safe

 - ExpressVPN — Overall Best Torrenting VPN With Excellent Speeds and Top Security

 - CyberGhost — Torrenting-Optimized Servers Make It Easy to Find the Ideal Server

 - hide.me — Customizable Security to Optimize Your Connection for Torrenting

 - Hotspot Shield — Catapult Hydra Protocol for Fast Torrenting

 - Avira Phantom VPN — Free and Easy-to-Use Apps for Torrenting on All Your Devices